mehdibelhajamor/b00t2root-CTF-2020/README.md

 To get the flag we should retrieve the _key_.
 We can see is that ```IV = KEY``` so we need to know the value of _IV_.
 Let's do some analysis :

-We suppose we encrypt a plaintext with 3 blocks (48 bytes) and we get our ciphertext, now we are going to decrypt it, so the equations for each plaintext block will be :
+Suppose we encrypt a plaintext with 3 blocks (48 bytes) and we get our ciphertext.
+Now we are going to decrypt it, so the equations for each plaintext block will be :
 ```
 P1 = D(C1) xor IV
 P2 = D(C2) xor C1